ra1028/swiftui-atom-properties/README.md

 #### [KeepAlive](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/keepalive)

 `KeepAlive` allows the atom to preserve its data even if it's no longer watched from anywhere.
+When used with the [Scoped](#scoped) attribute, the atom's data is preserved until the scope ([AtomScope](#atomscope)) it belongs to is dismantled from the view tree.
+This is useful when you want to prevent the atom from being released prematurely within a specific scope.

 <details><summary><code>📖 Example</code></summary>